umutozge/computational-semantics/README.md

 ### Requirements

 * Assignments (80%):
-    - You may work in pairs, a certain pair can submit only one assignment.
+    - You may work in pairs; a certain pair can submit only one assignment.
 * Final exam (20%, in class).

 ### Attendance